ontola/home/_posts/2020-02-07-ordered-data.md

 These are `rdf:Collection`s.
 In these serialization formats, Collections appear as regular arrays, but under the hood they have a very different data model.
-Collections are [linked lists](https://en.wikipedia.org/wiki/Linked_list) and its chains consist of `rdf:List` nodes:
+Collections are [linked lists](https://en.wikipedia.org/wiki/Linked_list) and its chains consist of `rdf:List` nodes, connected by `rdf:rest` relations:

 ![RDF:List](/img/posts/ordered/rdflist_basic.png)

+Every `rdf:List` has a `rdf:first` object, which refers to the actual content of the list item.
+Intuitively, it might be a bit weird to refer to Bob as a `first` in a List.
+However, since Lists are recursive and often contain other Lists, it actually makes sense to refer to the content as `first`.
 Collections always end with an `rdf:nil` namednode, which means they have a _finite amount of items_.
 If we'd express the same information in N-Triples, we'd get something like this: